Andrea Curtis is an award-winning writer and editor.

 Before beginning to freelance full-time, Andrea was an editor at Toronto Life, Shift and editor-in-chief of This magazine, one of Canada’s oldest progressive magazines about politics and culture.

 She is currently Program Director for Word-Play: Writing in the City, a nonprofit community-based creative writing workshop based out of TYPE books in Toronto.
 She teaches a weekly after-school program for Grade 6 students in the neighbourhood.
-She also volunteers with the Word-Play board, and in a local school garden.
+She also volunteers with the Word-Play board.

 Andrea grew up in Barrie, Ontario.
 She’s a graduate of McGill University where she studied history.
 She lives in Toronto with her husband and their two boys.